ai-cfia/nachet-frontend/TESTING.md

 small numbers) and match the backend data.

 **Expected Results:**
-- [ ] The labels and scores of the top 5 results are correctly displayed as per the backend data.
+- The labels and scores of the top 5 results are correctly displayed as per the backend data.
-- [ ] Scores are presented in a readable percentage format.
+- Scores are presented in a readable percentage format.

 **Actual Results:**
-- [ ] Describe the actual scores and labels displayed and any discrepancies from expected data.
+- Describe the actual scores and labels displayed and any discrepancies from expected data.

 **Pass/Fail:**
-- [ ] Pass if the top 5 results are displayed accurately and match the backend data.
+- Pass if the top 5 results are displayed accurately and match the backend data.
-- [ ] Fail if there are inaccuracies in the labels, scores, or formatting issues.
+- Fail if there are inaccuracies in the labels, scores, or formatting issues.

-### Test 3: UI/UX Consistency and Responsiveness
+### Test 3: Consistency and Responsiveness of UI/UX

+**Objective:** Assess the UI/UX consistency and responsiveness when expanding and collapsing rows in the RESULTS table.

 **Preconditions:**
-- [ ] At least one row in the RESULTS table can be expanded to view the top 5 classification results.
+- At least one row in the RESULTS table can be expanded to view the top 5 classification results.

 **Test Steps:**